-As noted above, following authorization by the Regents, UC Merced proceeded with the detailed design of the new building.
-That process resulted in some changes to the UCM-ME Building that are summarized in Table 1 and described in detail below.
-The size of the building was previously identified in the EIR in terms of outside gross square footage (ogsf) but would be more accurately labeled as gross square footage (gsf).
-The analysis in the EIR is unaffected by this.
-The total number of occupants for the building remains unchanged and the footprint of the building has been reduced.
-Assignable square footage increases slightly from what was identified in the EIR, as does gross square footage.
+The changes are further summarized in Table 1 and described in detail below.
+The total number of occupants for the building remains unchanged and the total area of impervious surfaces has been reduced.
+Assignable square footage increases slightly from what was identified in the EIR and Addendum #1, as does gross square footage.